terraform-ibm-modules/terraform-ibm-cis/modules/domain/README.md

 # CIS domain module

 This module is used to configure the IBM Cloud Internet Services (CIS) domain.
-For more information regarding how to activate domain visit [here](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/docs/README.md).
+For more information regarding how to activate domain, [read](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/docs/README.md).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->